ccmc/ccmc-software/kameleon-plus/trunk/kameleon-plus-working/src/example/python/README.md

 ```console
 python grid.py /path/to/ccmc/output/file.cdf -lvar -v
 ```
 The -v verbose flag will also print variable metadata.
+You can use -vv for "very verbose" to get even more info.

 To get information on a specific variable, type:
 ```console